 A tool crucially used in the proof is a lopsided version of the following result from~\cite{CH23}. \begin{theorem}\cite[Corollary~5.1]{CH23} Let $P$ be a set of $n$ points in the plane, and let $\F$ be a family of $m$ $y$-monotone pseudo-discs in general position in the plane.
 If the bipartite intersection graph $G(P,\F)$ is $K_{t,t}$-free ($t \geq 2$), then \end{theorem}

 The lopsided variant of Theorem \ref{thm:pdCH} reads as follows.

 \begin{theorem}[Lopsided variant of Theorem \ref{thm:pdCH}] Let $P$ be a multiset of $n$ points in the plane, and let $\F$ be a multiset of $m$ $y$-monotone pseudo-discs in general position in the plane.
-If the bipartite intersection graph $G(P,\F)$ is $K_{gt,t}$-free ($t,g \geq 2$, $gt$ on the side of the points), then \end{theorem} Due to space constraints, the proof of Theorem~\ref{thm:pdls}, which uses the geometric technique of \emph{shallow cuttings}~\cite{Mat92}, is presented in Appendix \ref{app:pd}.
+If the bipartite intersection graph $G(P,\F)$ is $K_{gt,t}$-free ($t,g \geq 2$, $gt$ on the side of the points), then \end{theorem}

 Note that for $g=1$, the bound we obtain is weaker than the bound of Theorem~\ref{thm:pdCH}.
 The reason for this is explained in Remark \ref{rem:clip} below.